-b.
-Post office box addresses are not an acceptable address.

-c.
-Policies will provide bodily injury and property damage liability coverage for all drivers authorized by the named insured to operate the vehicle.
+- a.
+Applications without the name and address of the insurer underwriting the insurance may not be used; the names of sales or underwriting agents alone are not sufficient. - b.
+Post office box addresses are not an acceptable address. - c.
+Policies will provide bodily injury and property damage liability coverage for all drivers authorized by the named insured to operate the vehicle. - d.

-d.
 Policies will not contain unusual limitations or restrictions.

 2-5.
-Granting solicitation privileges on Army installations in the United States, its territories, or the Commonwealth of Puerto Rico a.
-Garrison commanders must receive a letter of request, signed by the company's president or vice president.
+Granting solicitation privileges on Army installations in the United States, the District of Columbia, its territories, or the Commonwealth of Puerto Rico

+- a.
+Senior commanders must receive a letter of request, signed by the company's president or vice president.
 Both the company and its agents must be licensed in the State in which the installation is located.
-"State" as it pertains to political jurisdictions includes the 50 states, territories, and the Commonwealth of Puerto Rico.

-b.
-The letter from the company's president shall state and attest the following-

-(1) Report the States in which the company is qualified and licensed to sell insurance.

-(2) Give the name, complete address, and telephone number of each agent who will solicit on the installation; the State in which licensed; the date of licensing and the expiration date; and a statement of agreement to report all future additions and separations of agents employed for solicitation on the installation.

-(3) List all policies and their form numbers that are to be offered for purchase on the installation.

-(4) Assure that only the policies listed on the request will be offered for purchase.

-(5) The privilege of soliciting the purchase of insurance or securities is not currently suspended or withdrawn from the company by any of the military departments.

-(6) The privilege of soliciting the purchase of insurance or securities is not currently suspended or withdrawn by any Armed Forces installations or from any of the agents named.

-(7) The company and the agents named have proper and currently validated licenses.

-(8) The products and services, including life insurance, securities, or automotive insurance offered and sold on Army installations complies with the laws of the States (and other civil jurisdictions) in which the installations are located.

-(9) The products and services sold on Army installations will comply with this regulation.

-(10) The company assumes full responsibility for its agents complying with this regulation and any regulation published by the garrison commanders.

-c.
-Garrison commanders-

-(1) May permit insurers and their agents to solicit on Army installations if they meet the requirements as contained in this regulation and if they are licensed under the insurance laws of the State where the installation is located.

-(2) Will ensure the agent's license status and complaint history are checked with the appropriate State or federal regulators before granting permission to solicit on the installation.

-(3) Before approving insurance and financial product agents requests for permission to solicit, shall review the list of agents and companies currently barred, banned, or limited from soliciting on any or all Army installations.
-This list may be viewed via the Personal Commercial Solicitation Report "quick link" (www.commanderspage.com).

-(4) Issue approval to solicit in writing with a validity period of one year or less.
-A letter shall designate areas where interview by appointment may be conducted.

-(5) Make disinterested third-party insurance counseling available to personnel desiring counseling.
+"State" as it pertains to political jurisdictions includes the 50 states, the District of Columbia, territories, and the Commonwealth of Puerto Rico. - b.
+The letter from the company's president will state and attest the following: - (1) Report the States in which the company is qualified and licensed to sell insurance. - (2) Give the name, complete address, and telephone number of each agent who will solicit on the installation; the State in which licensed; the date of licensing and the expiration date; and a statement of agreement to report all future additions and separations of agents employed for solicitation on the installation. - (3) List all policies that are to be offered for purchase on the installation. - (4) Assure that only the policies listed on the request will be offered for purchase. - (5) The privilege of soliciting the purchase of insurance or securities is not currently suspended or withdrawn from the company by any of the military departments. - (6) The privilege of soliciting the purchase of insurance or securities is not currently suspended or withdrawn by any Armed Forces installations or from any of the agents named. - (7) The company and the agents named have proper and currently validated licenses. - (8) The products and services, including life insurance, securities, or automotive insurance offered and sold on Army installations complies with the laws of the States (and other civil jurisdictions) in which the installations are located. - (9) The products and services sold on Army installations will comply with this regulation. - (10) The company assumes full responsibility for its agents complying with this regulation and any regulation published by the senior commanders. - c.
+Senior commanders- - (1) May permit insurers and their agents to solicit on Army installations if they meet the requirements as contained in this regulation and if they are licensed under the insurance laws of the State where the installation is located. - (2) Will ensure the agent's license status and complaint history are checked with the appropriate State or federal regulators before granting permission to solicit on the installation. - (3) Before approving insurance and financial product agents requests for permission to solicit, will review the list of agents and companies currently barred, banned, or limited from soliciting on any or all Army installations.
+This list may be viewed via the Personal Commercial Solicitation Report "quick link" (www.militaryonesource.mil). - (4) Issue approval to solicit in writing with a validity period of 1 year or less.
+A letter will designate areas where interviews by appointment may be conducted. - (5) Make disinterested third-party insurance counseling available to personnel desiring counseling.